UK judge: 67-year-old took part in 1982 Hyde Park bombing

-LONDON (AP) - A British judge has found that a 67-year-old Irishman was an “active participant”” in the 1982 IRA nail bombing attack on the Household Cavalry in London’s Hyde Park that killed four soldiers.
+LONDON (AP) - A British judge ruled Wednesday that a 67-year-old Irishman was an “active participant” in the 1982 IRA nail bombing attack in London’s Hyde Park that killed four soldiers.

-Wednesday’s ruling came after relatives of the dead launched a civil suit against John Downey, some five years after a criminal court case against him collapsed in London.
-Judge Amanda Yip ruled that Downey was jointly responsible with other IRA members for the attack, in which 31 other people were injured.
+The decision came in a civil suit that relatives of the dead launched some five years after a criminal case against John Downey collapsed.
+Judge Amanda Yip ruled that Downey was responsible with other IRA members for the attack on the Household Cavalry in which 31 other people were injured.

 “This was a deliberate, carefully planned attack on members of the military,” Yip said.
 “I have found that the defendant was an active participant in the concerted plan to detonate the bomb, with the intent to kill or at least to cause serious harm to members of the Household Cavalry.”

-Wednesday’s ruling will make it possible for the families to sue Downey for damages.
+The ruling will make it possible for the families to sue Downey for damages.

-The earlier criminal case had collapsed after it emerged that the British government misled Downey into thinking he could travel to England without fear of arrest.
+The criminal case collapsed after it emerged that the British government misled Downey into thinking he could travel to England without fear of arrest.
 The Northern Ireland Office gave Downey a confidential document saying he was not wanted for any outstanding IRA crimes.

-The case shed light on the secret practice of providing letters promising safe passage home for scores of IRA members, who had fled Northern Ireland to avoid arrest.
-They had since remained fugitives, living for decades mostly in the Irish Republic.
+The case shed light on the secret practice of providing letters promising safe passage home for scores of IRA members who had fled Northern Ireland to avoid arrest and remained fugitives, living for decades mostly in the Irish Republic.

-The Irish nationalist Sinn Fein party had demanded that Britain let these IRA members return home as part of wider peacemaking efforts.
+The Irish nationalist Sinn Fein party had demanded that Britain let such IRA members return to Northern Ireland as part of wider peacemaking efforts.
 Former British Prime Minister Tony Blair’s Labour government agreed but failed to get the measure passed by the House of Commons.

 So instead it adopted the use of secret letters.
 Until then, the public had been led to believe that IRA fugitives from justice had remained on Britain’s wanted list.